-In accordance with provision 31 principle O of the UK Corporate Governance Code 2018, the Directors have assessed the viability of the Group and Company as at 31 December 2022.
-The Directors have determined that the three year period to 31 December 2025 is the maximum period over which to provide its viability statement in order to keep in line with its investment strategy.
-The holding period for the investment in the STC is neither fixed nor predictable, but the Company expects that a holding period of 3-4 years would be sufficient to execute the Investment Manager's turnaround strategy.
+In its assessment of the Company's viability, the Board has considered each of the Company's principal risks as detailed above and any emerging risks, and in particular the impact of a significant fall in the value of the Company's investment portfolio.
+The three year period is the maximum period over which to provide its viability statement in order to keep in line with its investment strategy.
+The holding period for the investment in the STC is neither fixed nor predictable, but the Company expects that a holding period of 3-4 years would be sufficient to execute the Investment Manager's Turnaround strategy.